 You can feel comforted by the fact that we are committed to assisting you and your family come through this time as quickly as possible, steered towards a better future.

 The law for separated families is governed by the Family Law Act 1975.
 The Family Law Act is a piece of legislation continually under review.

 We are used to a legal world in which the landscape is constantly changing.
-You focus on yourself, your changes and your family, and we’ll worry about the law and it’s ever-present evolution!
+You focus on yourself, your changes, and your family, and we will worry about the law and its ever-present evolution!

 Early advice is always the best!
 We are quite comfortable to meet with you for some initial analysis and information, even if it is well before you want to do anything.
 In fact, we will not allow you to engage our services until the time is right.

 We know that everyone wants to know “where do I stand”.
 However, the much more difficult question to deal with is “how will I get there”.

 Fortunately, family law is an area where there has been a lot of work done on making sure there are a wide range of what we call dispute resolution options.
 Which basically means there are different ways to try and get things sorted out for you.